SandipNandy/Uploade_File_to-Target_Inner_Folder_InsideSameFolder/README.md

 # Uploade_File_to-Target_Inner_Folder_InsideSameFolder
-Here with is script(Java script-Node js) you can upload a file(with unique name) from a folder to inner targeted folder
+Here with is script(Java script-Node js) you can upload multiple file(with unique name) from a folder to inner targeted folder